Skip to Content

-The honours programme for full-time students is one intensive year of study - a bit like an ‘academic bootcamp’!
-It doesn’t just build upon your undergraduate study, but extends you into new areas such as presenting to industry, grounded research and building industry relationships.
-The theory takes you into more depth and the expectations from your lecturers and supervisors will be high as you learn how to undertake high-level academic research.
+The honours programme for full-time students is one intensive year of study - a bit like an 'academic bootcamp'!
+You can also undertake the study part-time over two years, enabling you to balance study with work.
+The honours programme doesn’t just build upon your undergraduate study, but extends you into new areas such as presenting to industry, undertaking grounded research and building industry relationships.
+The theory leads you into more in-depth investigation and the expectations from your lecturers and supervisors will be high as you learn how to undertake high-level academic research.

-If you are interested in a particular area you can really get to the heart of that discipline, be it public relations, expressive arts, communication management, marketing, linguistics, media studies or journalism studies.
+If you are interested in a particular area you can really get to the heart of that discipline, be it public relations, expressive arts, communication management, marketing communication, linguistics, media studies or journalism studies.

-We have the longest-running communication programme in New Zealand, the largest numbers of students in any university communication programme and the most options of areas of communication-related study.
+We have the longest-running communication programme in New Zealand, the largest number of students in any university communication programme and the most options for areas of communication-related study.
 Massey University’s graduates have a long-standing reputation for excellence in both theory and practice.

 You will graduate with an excellent grasp of research, analysis, and evaluation and know how to apply your knowledge to make a difference in your workplaces and community.